platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 ## Structure

-Each lecture has the following structure:
+There are five lectures (so far), and each lecture has the following structure:

 -   Motiviation: explains why we are doing what we are about to do;
 -   Plan: how we will do it;